 2. Glass Panel

 From chic black framed glass wall to sleek unframed glass panel, companies in search of modern and sophisticated concept for their offices will not go wrong utilising glass panels to divide the work space.
 It’s no wonder the use of glass as a partition wall has become the preferred choice for many contemporary design offices.
+However, opting for glass panel may result in higher office renovation cost.

 Before you decide on whether glass partition is the ideal room divider for your office, let’s look at its pros and cons.